ConstantRobotics-Ltd/VStabiliser/README.md

     /// offset to each processed video frame.
     CONST_A_OFFSET,
     /// Instant (for one frame) horizontal image offset in pixels.
 The library
     /// should add this offset to next processed video frame.
+After processing
+    /// next video frame this will show current offset for video frame.
     INSTANT_X_OFFSET,
     /// Instant (for one frame) vertical image offset in pixels.
 The library
     /// should add this offset to next processed video frame.
+After processing
+    /// next video frame this will show current offset for video frame.
     INSTANT_Y_OFFSET,
     /// Instant (for one frame) rotational angle in degree.
 The library
     /// should add this offset to next processed video frame.
+After processing
+    /// next video frame this will show current offset for video frame.
     INSTANT_A_OFFSET,
     /// Algorithm type.
 Default values:
     /// 0 - 2D.
 Stabilisation only on horizonatal and vertical directions.